MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-checkbox/readme.md

 ### type "multi" with than 10 values

-when we have selected and not selected items we have two sections
+When we have selected and not selected items we have two sections.

 ![](./doc/img/mg-input-checkbox-more-10-values-2-sections.png)